 If your growing out bangs are just a tad too long to wear comfortably, this is the fix.
 Grab your round brush and give those bangs a good shot with the blow dryer.
-A simple little bend will lift them just enough to keep them out of eye shot.
+A simple little bend will lift them just enough to keep them out of eyeshot.
 Just don't go overboard with the under-curl, we'll leave that trend in the 90s, thank you very much.

 Finished with Product

-If you really want to keep those bangs out of your face, let hair product be your best friend.
+If you really want to keep those bangs out of your face, let hair products be your best friend.
 Our favorite HGTV star and yours knows how to style a pixie, and one with curls and bangs at that.
 Start with your favorite curl styling products and style as usual, finishing by applying a product like Ouai Matte Pomade to the bangs for texture and soft hold.
 You can gently twirl the hair back out of the face, fixing it with a bobby pin if it doesn't stay put on its own.